zilishen/documentation/content/nms/nim/how-to/nginx/manage-access-to-templates-and-template-submissions.md

 authors: []
 ---

-By following the steps in this guide, administrators can set permissions for templates and template submissions using RBAC.
-This access control includes permissions for creating, reading, updating, and deleting these items, allowing for a secure and orderly management of NGINX configurations.
+With RBAC, administrators can control who can create, read, update, and delete templates and template submissions.
+This ensures secure management of NGINX configurations and their deployments.

 ## Before You Begin